 Oracle to Acquire RightNow Technologies

-Oracle announced today that it will buy RightNow Technologies, a provider of cloud-based customer service, for $43 per share or approximately $1.5 billion net of RightNow's cash and debt.
+Oracle announced October 24 that it will buy RightNow Technologies, a provider of cloud-based customer service, for $43 per share, or approximately $1.5 billion net of RightNow's cash and debt.

 The deal, which analysts are describing as a surprising move, is expected to close by late 2011 or early 2012.

 Founded in 1997, RightNow is headquartered in Bozeman, Mont., employs more than 1,000 people, and serves nearly 2,000 organizations worldwide.
 Its Customer Service Cloud and RightNow CX suite help organizations deliver exceptional customer experiences across call centers, the Web, and social networks.

 "Oracle is moving aggressively to offer customers a full range of cloud solutions, including salesforce automation, human resources, talent management, social networking, databases, and Java, as part of the Oracle Public Cloud," said Thomas Kurian, executive vice president of Oracle Development, in a statement.
 "RightNow's leading customer service cloud is a very important addition to Oracle's Public Cloud."

 The move to buy RightNow comes less than a week after Oracle announced plans to acquire Endeca Technologies, a provider of unstructured data management, Web commerce, and business intelligence solutions, for an undisclosed amount.